Brazil Digital Nomad Visa - 2026 Update

 Step 2: Gather Required Documents

-If you’re already in Brazil on a different visa (like a tourist visa), you may apply through the Federal Police’s MigranteWeb portal.
-You’ll need to schedule an appointment and submit documents in person.
+If you are already in Brazil legally (for example, on a tourist visa), you may apply through the Federal Police’s MigranteWeb portal.

 Step 4: Submit Your Application

-Submit your documents in person or via mail (depending on consulate rules)
+Submit your documents in person or by mail, depending on the consulate’s procedure

 Step 5: Wait for Processing